colinyoung/dm-async/README.markdown

 Providing for callbacks params
 ------------------------------

-Include a module in your code that defines the methods outlined in `Ohm::Asynchronous::RemoteHandlers`.
+Include a module in your code that defines the methods outlined in `DataMapper::Asynchronous::RemoteHandlers`.

     # Handler
     module MyHandler